-(i) DCYA reserves the right to decline or not back-date funding on any "late registrations" (i.e. more than eight weeks after child's start date).

-(ii) DCYA reserves the right to review the ECCE funding agreement of services who consistently submit late registrations.
+- I.DCEDIY reserves the right to decline or not back-date funding on any "late registrations" (i.e. more than eight weeks after child's start date). - II.
+DCEDIY reserves the right to review the ECCE funding agreement of services who consistently submit late registrations.